skamdem/vpc-two-subnets/README.md

-# Finding the CIDR range
+# Creating a VPC and two subnets

 ## Part one
 > Create a module that creates a VPC and two subnets.
 The module takes inputs for: